 Xanatos Speed Chess: However, it only works so far as averting Raziel's fate — once that's been done and the timeline is changed, Kain is at a loss for what has changed and has to scramble to find answers and try to keep playing his gambits.

-The Chosen One: As Defiance reveals, Kain was prophesied to be the Scion of Balance, who would wield the Soul Reaver to destroy the Elder God and free Nosgoth from his control.
+The Chosen One: Defiance reveals Kain thinks he is the prophesied Scion of Balance who is destined to return Nosgoth to vampire rule.
+Actually his true destiny as Scion is to wield the Soul Reaver to destroy the Elder God and free Nosgoth from his control, and with Raziel's sacrifice, he fulfills it.

-Cool Sword: Wields the material Soul Reaver (also known as just "The Reaver"), which encompasses the following:
+Cool Sword: Wields the material Soul Reaverm also known as just "The Reaver").

 Cosmic Plaything: The series is all about Kain fighting back against people trying to make him this because the fate of the world hinges on his actions and his destiny being fulfilled or not.
 The problem for Kain is they know he's fighting back, which is why almost everyone in the series, past or present, wants him dead because he's too hard to manipulate (like say, Raziel).
 This fact is lampshaded by Raziel several times when he notes that people are lining up to tell him Kain has to die, and he knows there must be a bigger reason for it than they let on.